-Blog How to Coordinate Building Design with Robotics Equipment to Benefit Food Processors
+How to Coordinate Robotics with Building Design to Benefit Food Processors

 Architecture, important in its composition of form, also acts in search of perfect functionality.
 I find that means more today than ever, as the world is on the cusp of an automation and robotics revolution in the food industry.
 In my opinion, there has never been a better time to be a designer for large-scale food processing facilities.
 Let me explain.

 The global food robotics market is expected to exceed $2 billion by 2020.
 Automation, and robotics in particular, are meeting and exceeding consumer need for convenience and customization and causing food processor’s productivity to increase exponentially.
 Did you know that robots can decorate cakes, execute beef butchery and pick strawberries?
 Robots are also being used to address food industry labor shortages, worker safety and FSMA requirements.
 There is also a new standard for robots used in primary food handling and packaging.
 The 3-A Sanitary Standard for Robot Based Automation Systems Number 103-00 became effective on October 13, 2016 and establishes minimum sanitary hygiene requirements for design, materials, fabrication and installation of the robot and ancillary robotic equipment.

 This is where I come in.
 In the field of architecture, each case is specific, each customer has a focus and each company its identity.
 In facilities that are highly automated, several measures must be taken to provide an excellent cohesion of equipment and property.
 While design follows different directions, important concepts of coordination must be observed on every project.
 Here are my best tips for how Design-Build firms can coordinate building design with the robotics equipment to benefit food-processing clients.